Ablaymillen/Assignment1-Python/README.md

 # Assignment1-Python
-- Title
-- Filtering out top N cryptocurrencies by market capitalization using Pycoingecko and pandas
+- Title: Filtering out top N cryptocurrencies by market capitalization using Pycoingecko and pandas
 - Installation
 In order to use this programm you must consider installing Pycoingecko and pandas libraries pip install pycoingecko